vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/vm-encryption/README.md

 No, you don't need to encrypt everything.
 VM Encryption is granular.
 When you add a vTPM to a virtual machine, it only encrypts the VM configuration files and swap files, not the virtual disks (VMDKs).
 This gives you the flexibility to choose whether you want just the minimum encryption needed for vTPM functionality or full VM encryption including all disks.
 Many organizations start with vTPM-only encryption and expand later based on their security requirements.

 ### Will VM Encryption affect my VM's performance?
 Yes.
 The performance impact is minimal for most workloads.
 You might notice an increase in CPU usage during encryption and decryption operations, and boot times may increase slightly due to the additional security measures.
 If your VMs are swapping to disk, there will be additional CPU overhead because the swap files are encrypted.
-However, during normal operations, the performance difference is typically negligible because the encryption and decryption happen at the hypervisor level very efficiently.
+However, during normal operations, the performance difference is typically negligible because the encryption and decryption happen at the hypervisor level using the CPU's AES-NI instructions.

 ### How much does VM Encryption affect my VM's performance?
 Broadcom cannot provide specific performance numbers for VM Encryption, because it depends heavily on the workload, your storage devices, your hardware, and your storage fabric.